Skip to content

 Additionally, the National Conference of State Legislatures (NCSL) reports that certain professions require you to disclose convictions, which can jeopardize maintaining an occupational license.
 If you are still going through the educational program and training required to enter a career that requires an occupational license, it’s important to understand that, per the NCSL, Connecticut is one of a handful of states that can’t take arrests into account for occupational licensing – only convictions.
 Hiring a criminal defense attorney to help you navigate the system and work to get your charges reduced or dismissed can be particularly important when your entire career rests on holding that license.

 A DUI is nothing to take lightly.
 Even a first offense can pose serious consequences, holding you back for the long term.
-At Barry, Barrall & Spinella, LLC we want our clients to get ahead in life and stay there.
+At Barry, Taylor & Levesque, LLC we want our clients to get ahead in life and stay there.
 If you or a loved one has been charged with a DUI in Hartford or Manchester, we want to fight for your rights.
 Contact us at 860-649-4400 or fill out our contact form to learn more.